raganwald/raganwald.github.com/_posts/2015-11-03-a-coding-problem.md

 ### but what if i hate cs-style puzzles?

 Given the first problem, the more experienced candidate might roll their eyes.
-But I suggest it's a mistake to dismiss fizz-buzz problems out of hand.
+But could it be a mistake to dismiss fizz-buzz problems out of hand?
 Consider what happens if the interview proceeds to merging an arbitrary number of streams as we've discussed here.
 It's clearly related to the first problem.
 But is it "Impractical Computer Science?"

-Let's wrap it in a story:
+Let's try wrapping it in a story:

 > You work for a company that manages alerting and event remediation.
 You have a large, distributed cluster of servers, each of which emits a huge number of events tagged with a customer id, type, timestamp, and so forth.
 You are looking for certain patterns of events.
 Write a function that creates an alert when it sees a certain pattern of evens occurring within a certain time frame.

 Naturally, the first thing to do is to get all the alerts for a customer into a single stream, ordered by timestamp.
-You can't get them all and sort them, because they won't fit into memory.
-So what do you do?
+We can't get them all and sort them, because they won't fit into memory.
+So what do we do?

-That's right, you create a stream of events that merges the streams from each server.
-You can then write filters and pattern matchers that operates on the merged stream.
+That's right, we create a stream of events that merges the streams from each server.
+We can then write filters and pattern matchers that operates on the merged stream.

 Now perhaps this won't happen in JavaScript.
 And perhaps there will be some mechanism other than an ECMAScript Iterator for representing a real time screen.
 But somewhere, there will be some code that merges streams, and demonstrating an aptitude for understanding such algorithms is certainly demonstrating on-the-job skills.